We were the first customers to try Wingstop at Aberdeen Union Square - here's what we thought

 If you visit, make sure to try the hot honey glaze and the spicy Korean Q sauces.

-You can read our other Taste Tests online here, or every fortnight in the food and drink magazine, The Menu.
+You can read our other Taste Tests online, or every fortnight in the food and drink magazine, The Menu.

 Conversation